atile4/att-class/README.md

 System.out.println(a.validCheck("blue", inputs));  -> returns true
 System.out.println(a.validCheck("purple", inputs));  -> returns false

-array input MUST be initialized first.
+array input can be declared in the parameter

+System.out.println(a.validCheck('a', new char[] {'a', 'c', 'd', 'f'}))

+Currently only works for String and char data types.